Graduation is a huge milestone in someone’s life, whether they’re graduating from middle school, high school, or college.

 Stay optimistic, positive, and wishing them well with quotes about taking chances rather than peppering them with questions.

-Enjoy this guide on what to say to someone is graduating so you are well-prepared for the next graduation party you need to attend or card to write.
+Enjoy this guide on what to say to someone is graduating when you don’t know what to say so you are well-prepared for the next graduation party you need to attend or card to write.

 1. Basic Well Wishes and Congratulations